tsiki/connectednotes/README.md

 First, run npm install && ng serve

-Then, navigate to localhost:4200/gd for the Google Drive backed version
+Then, navigate to localhost:4200/gd for the Google Drive backed version.
+I've included an API key that works when serving on ports 4200, 5000 and 8080.
+This API key is separate from prod and only able to use the drive API so there shouldn't be risk in having it committed (right...?).

 # Major missing features

 - Search from note contents (not just titles)
 - Reasonable offline support
-- Responsiveness
 - Settings to control eg. showing timestamps on notes
 - Proper testing with browsers other than Chrome
 - Sorting notes by different criteria (eg. creation time, modification time)